FlorianKrach/RobustUtilityOptimizationGAN/README.md

 ### Training of models
 Use the parallel_train.py file in combination with the config.py file.
-First create the wanted configuration dicts in config.py and then use the command-line tools of parallel_train.py to run the training with this configurations.
+First create the wanted configuration dicts in `config.py` and then use the command-line tools of `run.py` to run the training with these configurations.

 Example:
 ```sh